karajensen/tree-generator/readme.txt

 • Use 'TreeGenerator' for the GUI in the command window

 HOW TO DEBUG:
+• Change the lib/include directory to your Maya path.
+Example paths are:
+  C:\Program Files (x86)\Autodesk\Maya2011\
+  C:\Program Files (x86)\Autodesk\Maya2012\
+  C:\Program Files\Autodesk\Maya2014\

 • Click Debug.
 Click okay for any popups that appear.
-• In Maya, you will need to load the plugin in the plugin manager.
+  In Maya, you will need to load the plugin in the plugin manager.
   It's useful to write a MEL script that does this for you: loadPlugin "D:\\Projects\\TreeGenerator\\TreeGenerator\\treegenerator.mll;

 • Use 'GenerateTree' for a default tree
-• Use 'TreeGenerator' for the GUI in the command window
+  Use 'TreeGenerator' for the GUI in the command window

+DEVELOPMENT UPGRADE IDEAS
+• Merging the branches/trunk meshes